|(a) A person desiring to be an appraiser trainee may

-to the board on the approved application for trainee authorization.
+apply to the Board on the approved application form for trainee authorization.

 In addition to the requirements set forth in §1103.353 of the

 (1) complete 75 creditable classroom hours as set forth

 in the Trainee Core Curriculum of the AQB;

 (2) pass the 15-hour National USPAP course and examination;